- Search The Registry

 An influential leader bishop was James Walker Hood.
-He not only created and fostered his network of AMEZ churches in North Carolina, but he also was the grand master for the entire South of the Prince Hall Freemasonry.
+He created and fostered his network of AMEZ churches in North Carolina and was the grand master for the entire South of the Prince Hall Freemasonry.
 This secular black fraternal organization strengthened the political and economic forces inside the black community.
-The Wesleyan-Holiness movement in Methodism came to the African Methodist Episcopal Zion Church, with Julia A. J. Foote, among others preaching the doctrine of entire sanctification throughout pulpits of the connexion.
+The Wesleyan-Holiness movement in Methodism came to the African Methodist Episcopal Zion Church, with Julia A. J. Foote, among others, preaching the doctrine of entire sanctification throughout pulpits of the connexion.
 Foote was the first woman ordained as a deacon within the connexion in 1894 and "in 1899, was ordained—the second female elder in her denomination."